n-rosi/LaTeX-templates/README.md

 - Change the icons color and shapes (find here a comprehensive list of icons and how to use them [fontawesome](https://mirrors.ibiblio.org/CTAN/fonts/fontawesome/doc/fontawesome.pdf), [academicons](https://mirror.las.iastate.edu/tex-archive/fonts/academicons/academicons.pdf)).

 Compile the .tex file into a PDF using your preferred LaTeX toolchain.

+## 🤝 Contributing

+Contributions are welcome!
+If you have suggestions or improvements, feel free to:

+1. Fork this repository.
+2. Make your changes.
+3. Submit a pull request.

+### 🌟 Acknowledgments

+Special thanks to the LaTeX community for their continuous support and resources.